kdawson133/ArchInstall/README.md

 # ArchInstall
 Arch Install Guide and Scripts

+## 1. Download
-1. Download and burn the Archlinux ISO to removablr media.
+Download and burn the Archlinux ISO to removable media.

+## 2. Boot
-2. Boot sysytem with the removable media prepared in step one.
+Boot the target system using the removable media prepared in step one.

-3.
+## 3.